 A hard Brexit is one without agreements with the EU.
 It seems safe to say that this will include no agreement on Adequacy.
 Even if there is agreement we would need a bespoke solution as the adequacy decision can only be taken after the UK leaves the EU.
 If the UK does not have a bespoke agreement on adequacy then all dataflows from the EU will cease unless we can show other safeguards.

 The potential of this is serious as it will stop organisations based in the UK from holding or accessing data relating to EU citizens unless steps are taken now to legitimise transfers of personal data after the end of March 2019.
+The ICO has indicated that it will regard transfers of personal data from the UK to the EU as meeting adequacy standards as GDPR is in place across the EU but it will be keeping this under review.

 Options depend on how personal data on EU citizens is collected as well as the corporate structure of the controller’s group.
 If personal data is collected direct from data subjects, then a consent clause would be an option.
 If it is provided indirectly, then adopting the EU model clauses (controller/controller or controller/processor as appropriate) is a good solution.
 If there are other companies in the group that have an establishment in the EU then routing data collection through an EU company could be another option.